 Elizabeth Levy Paluck, a Princeton professor and one of the study’s authors, says that proves that blanketing an entire population with a message isn’t always necessary.
 “You can target specific people in a savvy way in order to spread the message.
 These people—the social referents you should target—get noticed more by their peers.
 Their behavior serves as a signal to what is normal and desirable.”

 Maybe LP practitioners can do the same.
 Identify key individuals who seem to have the ear of the workforce, enlist them to promote security monitoring or model key behaviors, and then watch the security and safety culture flourish.
 It’s not quite that easy, of course, but peer pressure can be a valuable part of a security awareness effort.
 This is especially true when people are uncertain about exactly how to act.
 In these cases, people are far more likely to look for “social proof” of the correct behavior.

 Influencers might be a powerful tool for enhancing organizational data protection, according to SANS Institute research, Using Influence Strategies to Improve Security Awareness Programs.
 “Concentrating on those with the most power to sway the crowd’s mindset, the “influence leaders”, will allow the message to move quickly through the organization,” according to the study.
 “It is extremely advantageous to get the support of these influence leaders for a security awareness program, and even better for security professionals to become influence leaders themselves.”

 So how do you identify key “seed people”?
-How do you know if someone would be good to carry the security banner for your company safety program?
+How do you know if someone would be good to carry the security banner for your company safety culture and programs?
 How can you be better at carrying it yourself?